Luminc/astro-recipe/src/pages/recipes/gnocchi-amatriciana.md

 layout: ../../layouts/RecipeLayout.astro
 ---

-*Pillowy gnocchi tossed in a rich, spicy tomato sauce with pancetta and pecorino.*
+# Gnocchi all’Amatriciana — Fat-Forward Edition
+*A Roman-inspired classic with full guanciale fat and deep flavor*

-## Ingredients
+## 🧂 Ingredients
 - 500g potato gnocchi
-- 150g pancetta or guanciale, diced
+- ~100g guanciale, cut into lardons
-- 1 can (400g) crushed tomatoes
+- 1 can Mutti San Marzano tomatoes (crushed or broken by hand)
-- 1 small onion, finely chopped
+- 1 small handful Pecorino Romano, finely grated
-- 1–2 tsp chili flakes
+- 1 tsp peperoncino flakes or chili flakes (to taste)
-- 2 tbsp olive oil
-- 50g pecorino romano, grated
-- Salt & pepper to taste

-## Method

-1. Sauté pancetta in olive oil until crisp.
-Remove and set aside.
-2. In the same pan, cook onion until soft.
-Add chili flakes, then tomatoes.
-Simmer 10–15 min.
-3. Boil gnocchi until they float.
-Drain.
-4. Toss gnocchi in sauce, add pancetta, and finish with pecorino.
+- *Optional:* 1 splash dry red wine (e.g. Montepulciano)
+- *Optional:* 1 garlic clove (smashed, removed before tomato)

 ---

-## Tips
+## 🔪 Method

-- Use guanciale for a more authentic flavor.
+1. **Start cold**
+   Place guanciale in a cold pan.
+Heat slowly over medium-low to render the fat fully and crisp the edges.

+2. **Fry the heat**
+   Add peperoncino flakes directly into the hot fat.
+Let them bloom for 30 seconds — aromatic and spicy.

+3. **Deglaze** *(optional)*
-- Add a splash of pasta water to loosen the sauce if needed.
+   Add a splash of red wine and reduce until nearly evaporated.

+4. **Sauce**
+   Add crushed tomatoes, stir, and reduce heat.
+Simmer uncovered for 10–15 minutes until thickened.
+Salt lightly.

+5. **Cook gnocchi**
+   Boil in salted water until they float (1–2 min).
+Optionally pan-fry in olive oil for a golden exterior.

+6. **Combine**
+   Add gnocchi to the sauce, toss gently.
+Off heat, stir in grated Pecorino for silkiness.

+7. **Serve**
-- Top with extra pecorino and black pepper.
+   Plate and top with more Pecorino and freshly cracked black pepper.

+---

+## 🇮🇹 Cultural Notes & Tips

+- **Amatriciana** originates from Amatrice, Lazio.
+The classic Roman version uses only guanciale, tomato, Pecorino, and chili.
+- **No onion or garlic** in traditional recipes, though a smashed garlic clove is sometimes used and removed.
+- **Gnocchi is unorthodox**, but it absorbs sauce beautifully and plays well with richness.
+- **Peperoncino**: traditional versions bloom the chili in the pork fat.
+You can also use whole dried chilies torn by hand.
+- **Use good Pecorino Romano**, preferably not pre-grated.
+- **Don’t discard the guanciale fat** — this “fat-forward” edition uses it all for flavor and texture.

+🗓 Created: June 24, 2025